Recommendations

 Whether it's the unique vision or the thematic depth, this film to capture the existential zeitgeist of 1931.

-The influence of John Foster in Radio Racket can be felt in the way modern Short films handle unique vision.
+The influence of John Foster in Radio Racket can be felt in the way modern Animation films handle unique vision.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 Dir: Frank Moser